 Our special thanks to Eva Luise Köhler, who opened the symposium by welcoming all participants.
 During her speech she adressed the importance of research on rare diseases for the development of innovative therapeutic approaches to help patients.
 She initiated together with her husband - Prof. Dr. Horst Köhler, former President of the Federal Republic of Germany - the foundation of the Eva Luise und Horst Köhler Stiftung- Für Menschen mit Seltenen Erkrankungen.
 Since many years she is patroness of the Allianz Chronischer Seltener Erkrankungen (Achse).

-We thank Professor Arthur H M Burghes (The Ohio State University Wexner Medical Center, Columbus - US) for his contributions as honorary guest speakers in the Klenk Lecture.
+We thank Professor Arthur H M Burghes (The Ohio State University Wexner Medical Center, Columbus - US) for his contributions as honorary guest speaker in the Klenk Lecture.

 Thanks to the outstanding support of Professor Burghes we succeeded to setup and to present a scientific program with international leading experts in the research field of rare diseases and therapy.